jenpetsmit/tk_wiki/wiki.md

 Toolkit cannot download accessions in their originally submitted format or transform to original submitted format.
 To learn more about CDDS or for information on how to download data in Original Source format, see [Cloud Data Delivery Service (CDDS)](https://www.ncbi.nlm.nih.gov/sra/docs/data-delivery).
 The CDDS service limits downloads to approximately 5TB per 30 days.

-Install toolkit on your local computer or your Cloud-based computer to use the Toolkit tools.

 ### Data Download Costs
 You can download SRA data without egress charges from the following options:
 - The NCBI Cloud to your Cloud storage (use CDDS)
-- NCBI to your local computer.
+- NCBI _on premises_ to your local computer

 **Figure: SRA End User Access Costs**